mfreed7/popup/README.md

 ## See Also

-See the [`<popup>` explainer](https://open-ui.org/components/popup.research.explainer), and also the comments on [Issue 410](https://github.com/openui/open-ui/issues/410) and [Issue 417](https://github.com/openui/open-ui/issues/417).
+See the [original `<popup>` element explainer](https://open-ui.org/components/popup.research.explainer), and also the comments on [Issue 410](https://github.com/openui/open-ui/issues/410) and [Issue 417](https://github.com/openui/open-ui/issues/417).
 See also [this CSSWG discussion](https://github.com/w3c/csswg-drafts/issues/6965) which has mostly been about a CSS alternative for top layer.

-# The Options
+# API Shape

-To achieve the [goals](https://open-ui.org/components/popup.research.explainer#goals) of the “popup” project, a number of approaches could be used:

-* A dedicated `<popup>` element.
-* **An HTML content attribute**.
-* A CSS property.
-* A Javascript API.

-After significant discussion, it seems that the HTML content attribute might be the best solution.
-The other options are discussed in the - [Other Options section](#other-options-we-explored) of this document.
-Here is a quick summary of the primary reason each is not an optimal solution:

-* **A dedicated `<popup>` element**: There is no single semantic or AX role that will consistently apply to a “generic” popup element.
-It would therefore cause issues for people who use assistive technologies, as it would either introduce unwanted semantics, or lack necessary semantics – requiring authors use ARIA to ensure the element was exposed correctly.
-Essentially, the presentation and semantics are not sufficiently/correct separated with this solution.
-* **A CSS property**: There are two problems.
-One is that a “dual class” top layer will need to be created, with `<dialog>` and fullscreen always above “developer” top layer elements.
-That precludes using a popup on top of a dialog/fullscreen.
-The other problem is that light dismiss and one-at-a-time behavior cannot be built into a CSS property.
-* **A JavaScript API**: primarily, a JS based solution is less desirable than HTML/CSS solutions.
-Too many things are left to the developer, leaving many potential footguns.

-## API Shape - HTML Content Attribute
+## HTML Content Attribute

 A new content attribute, **`popup`**, controls both the top layer status and the dismiss behavior.
 There are several allowed values for this attribute: